This would only be considered antisocial behaviour if the noise is persistent*.

 • If you still feel you are being disturbed, we suggest you contact the local Environmental Health Officer.
 Should they take enforcement action, we will use this as evidence against the perpetrator if appropriate.

 • If the situation has not improved, mediation might be of help to you.
 It’s an informal, confidential and independent service available to help neighbours sort out their differences and reach an agreement.
 They can help you and your neighbour(s) understand each other’s point of view and reach a solution.
-Please ask and we will refer you.
+Please contact us and we will refer you.

 • If the behaviour is persistent (continuous periods lasting over 30 minutes a day for at least 5 days within one week) and you do not feel safe approaching your neighbour, or you have tried and the situation has not improved, once you have contacted the local Environmental Health Officer, please complete our diary sheets with dates and times of the incidents.